Scout Bassett

-Scout Bassett (born Zhu Fuzhi; August 18, 1988) is an American Paralympic Track & Field Athlete.
+Scout Bassett (born Zhu Fuzhi; August 18, 1988) is an American Paralympic track and field athlete.

 Bassett spent her first seven years of life in a government-run orphanage in Nanjing, China after she was found abandoned on the side of a street following the tragic loss of her right leg in a chemical fire as a newborn baby.
 While growing up, she made a makeshift prosthetic leg using leather belts and masking tape and began to walk, aged six, but never went outside of the orphanage in which she was being raised.
 Bassett was adopted in 1995 by an American couple from Michigan.

 Early life

 After being adopted just shy of her eighth birthday, Bassett grew up in Harbor Springs, Michigan.
 On growing up in Harbor Springs, Bassett recalls "They were so unaccepting of me," she says.
 "The girls were so noninclusive and mean, and being the only Asian in an all-white school was not fun."
 Scout buried herself in books, plowing through as many political biographies as her brain could digest, and sports, which felt like the easiest and most direct route to assimilation.

 After completing high school, Bassett attended UCLA on a full scholarship.
 She graduated in 2011 with degrees in Sociology and Anthropology.